-History of the Long Island Music Hall of Fame
+History of the Long Island Music and Entertainment Hall of Fame

 But it didn’t start off that way.

 1960s - 1970s

 In the late 1960s and early 1970s, the Long Island music landscape was rather barren and more of a stepchild to that of New York City, which had become a focal point of the music industry.
 New York City had both iconic recording studios, such as Jimi Hendrix’s Electric Lady Studios, and iconic music venues such as Max’s Kansas City (the epicenter of the early ’70s glam-rock scene), CBGB (the iconic punk-rock venue), Fillmore East, and Electric Circus.
 During this time, there was limited accessibility to music east of the East River other than performances at local bars and schools and, perhaps, Westbury Music Fair, which featured sporadic performances by artists such as Judy Garland (1967), The Who (1968), and Bruce Springsteen (1975).